Rohan-Fernandez/Rohan-Fernandez.github.io/docs/Individual_Component_Selection.md

 | ICSP       | 2           | 1      | MCLR = RE3 (and RB6, RB7)                             |
 | ...        | ...         | ...    | ...                            |

+---
+Part 4 Decision-making:
+---
+In regards to choosing the components and why they were selected and some later changed was due to how the project required alterations, resulting in the need for both my own and other systems involved in it to adapt.
+As the project developed it became fairly clear that there would need to be changes across multiple systems, one of the first changes was the reduction in quantity of buttons, as some of the previous button control was transferred to MQTT for its bidirectional requirements, along with only one motor being present, so two buttons were needed rather than four.
+Another major change was the replacement of the original LCD for a smaller OLED.
+This change was made due to issues posed in programming the original, as its complexity was problematic in getting it functional and after damage was sustained to one of my PCBs and the screen was rendered unusable, the swap was made to the OLED, which was compatible with the project's updated needs and the associated pins on the PCB from the previous LCD.
+This new screen (and the original) also utilized I2C, fulfilling the requriement for that type of serial communication.
+The choices behind other components often came down to familiarity and utility, which is why things like the 28 pin PIC18F were used instead of the 40 pin, downsized to save space, while still being the same hardware essentially.
+For the LM2575 3.3WU-TR regulator, it was choosen  because it is a regulator I understood well from class and would also function well in the needs of the system, which is confirmed in the power budget, which can be located in its respective tab.